prof-rossetti/intro-to-python/notes/python/packages/gspread.md

 #### Service Account Authorization

-Otherwise, if working locally, we'll need to first configure [service account credentials](/notes/devtools/google-apis.md#service-account-credentials), download the service account credentials JSON file into the root directory of the repo as "google-credentials.json".
+Otherwise, if working locally, we'll need to first configure [Google API service account credentials](/notes/devtools/google-apis.md#service-account-credentials), then download the service account credentials JSON file into the root directory of the repo as "google-credentials.json".
+Then we'll point to the path where that credentials file is located:

 ```py
 import os